-I am an intellectual historian specializing in twentieth-century American thought.
-My research interests include the history of American conservatism; the culture wars; the reception of the Scottish Enlightenment philosophies of "common sense" and "moral sentiments"; the impact of modern public opinion polling on conservative thought; and the interaction between science and politics in general.
-My first book, The Rise of Common-Sense Conservatism: The American Right and the Reinvention of the Scottish Enlightenment (University of Chicago Press, 2021), examines late-twentieth-century debates over crime, poverty, multiculturalism, and the family that gave birth to a conservative, anti-expert “common sense” discourse.
-I received my PhD in history from the University of Helsinki in 2019.
+I am an intellectual and political historian specializing in twentieth-century American thought.
+My primary research interests are in the history of conservative and liberal thought, and the interplay of social science and politics.
+My first book, The Rise of Common-Sense Conservatism: The American Right and the Reinvention of the Scottish Enlightenment (University of Chicago Press, 2021), examines late-twentieth-century debates over the family, crime, poverty, and multiculturalism that gave birth to a conservative, anti-expert “common sense” discourse.
+It shows how leading neoconservative thinkers of the 1970s, 1980s, and 1990s reinvented and reshaped the ideas of Adam Smith, Thomas Reid, and David Hume to criticize contemporary liberal elites, educational authorities, and social reformers.

-My current work examines how the rise of scientific public opinion polling shaped conservative thought in the twentieth-century United States.
-I explore how conservative thinkers and writers since the 1930s mobilized the new forms of political authority and new conceptions of the mass public that modern opinion polling created.
-The project sheds new light on the relationship between social science and conservative thought, and how new ways of knowing society changed modern conservative politics.
+My current work examines how the rise of scientific public opinion polling shaped American thought and politics in the twentieth-century and beyond.
+I explore how opinion polls since the 1930s inspired conservative and liberal writers and activists to rethink the social and political landscape, and to build their own, distinct ideas of America.
+The project sheds new light on the relationship between social science and American political imagination, the development of ideological polarization, and how the new ways of knowing society changed modern American politics.

 P.O.
 Box 1000